Muawiya-contact/NFC-Projects/README.md

 # 🎓 NFC Projects – BS AI Journey

-This repository contains my **semester-wise projects** from my BS in Artificial Intelligence at **NFC Institute of Engineering & Technology (NFC IET), Multan**(2k24-28).
+This repository contains my **semester-wise projects** from my BS in Artificial Intelligence at **NFC Institute of Engineering & Technology (NFC IET), Multan** (2k24-28).

-It serves as a collection of all small and large projects completed during my degree, showing my **learning progress, coding skills, and subject applications**.
+It serves as a collection of all small and large projects completed during my degree, showcasing my **learning progress, coding skills, and subject applications**.

 ---